open-horizon/exchange-api/README.md

 ### Todos left to be finished

-- Add support for data power headers
 - Add 'admin' field to user, enable admin users to do everything in their org (including create other users) -
 - Implement /org/{orgid}/patterns/{pat-id}/search
 - Add schemaversion table and key upgradedb off of that
 - See if maxAgreements=0 is supported as unlimited (for both node registration, and for maxAgreements in config.json)
 - Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices/blockchains, IBM agbots can read all nodes
+- support max object equal to 0 to mean unlimited
 - Do consistency checking of patterns and workloads
+- Remove empty return from PUT nodes/{nodeid}
 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?